{{org_field_logo}}

 Registration Number: {{org_field_registration_no}}

-Ensuring Accessible Information Policy
+Accessible Information Standard Policy

 1. Purpose and Scope

-The purpose of this policy is to outline how {{org_field_name}} complies with the Accessible Information Standard (AIS), ensuring that individuals with communication needs receive information in formats they can understand and are supported to communicate effectively.
-This policy applies to all staff, volunteers, and contractors working within the company and covers all interactions with service users, families, and carers.
+The purpose of this policy is to set out how {{org_field_name}} complies with the Accessible Information Standard (AIS) and related legal requirements, so that people with information and communication needs can access, understand and use information about their care and receive the communication support they need.
+This policy applies to all staff, volunteers and contractors working for {{org_field_name}} and covers all interactions with people who use our service, their families, carers and advocates.

 2. Policy Statement